tyxyx/smartcity/README.md

 - Ensure that your environment is properly set up for the required dependencies and models.
 - If you encounter any issues or need further assistance, please open an issue on this repository.

+## Future Improvements
+- Graph and Statistical Data Parsing
+To enhance the chatbot’s capabilities, we aim to integrate Optical Character Recognition (OCR) and data extraction techniques to interpret and process visual data, such as graphs and charts

+- Reranking
+To improve the relevance and quality of responses, we plan to implement a reranking mechanism.
+Currently, the chatbot retrieves the top results based on similarity scores from the vector database.
+However, these results may not always align perfectly with the user's query intent

+- Dynamic Chunking
+We should implement dynamic chunking based on the complexity of the input data, optimizing performance further

 ## Contributors

 - Tan Yuan Xing